TrystanLea/blog/pages/en/wales.md

 - Several very early stage proposals have also been put forward for Wylfa after the Hitachi scheme fell through.
 [Shearwater Energy has proposed a ~1GW plant](https://www.newcivilengineer.com/latest/wylfa-bradwell-and-oldbury-among-18-sites-lined-up-for-small-nuclear-reactors-30-09-2021/) based on the NuScale design, this could generate 7.9 TWh/yr.
 - A 3 GW plant at Wylfa could generate: 23.7 TWh/yr.

-A recent report by the European Commission's Joint Research Centre highlighted many of the environmental benefits of nuclear including a similar carbon intensity to wind and hydro and lower carbon intensity than solar [8].
+A recent report by the European Commission's Joint Research Centre highlighted many of the environmental benefits of nuclear including a similar carbon intensity to wind [8].
+Given challenges that the nuclear industry has had with building new projects it's hard to know how likely these projects are of being taken forward.
+While the UK Government appeared to be making a big commitment to nuclear in it's recent Great British Nuclear announcement, the final investment decision for new projects has been pushed back to 2029, suggesting that the original delivery dates for new plants for the early 2030s is less likely.

 **Conclusion**